-Siebel Email Response Administration Guide > Global Deployment for Siebel Email Response >
+Siebel Email Administration Guide > Global Deployment of Siebel Email Response >

 Customers can deploy Siebel Email Response in a single environment using different languages if the languages are in the same code page.
-Agents that use templates for daily replies to inbound messages can filter templates based on the language and locale setting in user preferences.
+Agents that use templates for daily replies to inbound messages can filter templates by using the language and locale setting in user preferences.

-If your organization plans to support multiple languages, you must install the language packs for each of the supported languages.
+• If your organization plans to support multiple languages, then install the language packs for each of the supported languages.
 The language pack installs the Siebel Email Response templates in a specific language.
 For information about language pack installation, see the Siebel Installation Guide for the operating system you are using.

-If you plan to use Siebel Assignment Manager to assign activities based on language, you need to enable the Assignment Management Group.
-For additional information, see Siebel Assignment Manager Administration Guide.
+• If you plan to use Siebel Assignment Manager to assign activities by using language, then enable the Assignment Management component group.
+For more information, see Siebel Assignment Manager Administration Guide.

 Language Packs and Communications Templates

-When you install Database Language packs, the communications templates (containing the correct values for language and locale) associated with Siebel Email Response are installed.
+When you install the seed data for required languages into the Siebel database, the communications templates (containing the correct values for language and locale) associated with Siebel Email Response are installed.
 You can create additional templates to meet your business requirements.
-For more information, see Templates for Global Deployment.
+For more information, see Templates for Global Deployments.

 Email Accounts for Supported Languages